christinetasson/biaswatchCS/README.md

 # How statistics are computed ?

-- The input is a `.csv` file containting *firstname* associated with *country* codes.
+- The input is a `.csv` file containting *firstname*s associated with *country* codes.
-- Each  *firstname* is associated to a *gender* with probability from the API https://genderize.io} using the python libraryhttps://pypi.org/project/Genderize/}}.
+- Each  *firstname* is associated to a *gender* with probability from the API https://genderize.io using the python library https://pypi.org/project/Genderize/.

 - Each *code* of a country (like FR for France) is associated to a *geographical area* as classified by United Nations https://unstats.un.org/unsd/methodology/m49/.